 So here’s a secret to figuring out what’s right for you.
 The online course platform you use should give you more than what you’re expecting and it should be available everywhere, on every device.
 The best modern online course platforms will be easy to use, and have a robust set of features for you to design content and interact with your members.

-This is what we’ve built at Mighty Networks, and here are some of the AWESOME features we’ve created to help you build either an asynchronous or synchronous course – your call:
+This is what we’ve built at Mighty, and here are some of the AWESOME features we’ve created to help you build either an asynchronous or synchronous course – your call:

 - Intuitive course builder